If you love Italian food, grow an Edible Italian Garden to have a fresh supply of the tastiest vegetables and herbs even if you’re short of space!

 Use freshly picked leaves to make quick pesto sauce to top your pasta.
-Basil is indispensable for soups, salads, salsas and even desserts.
+Basil is indispensable for soups, salads, salsas, and even desserts.

 5. Allium Porrum

-Also known as wild leeks, this Italian vegetable pairs well with bell peppers, garlic, eggs and even fish.
+Also known as wild leeks, this Italian vegetable pairs well with bell peppers, garlic, eggs, and even fish.
 You can try them solo as a sautéed starter dish or toss them blanched in a wholesome vegetable soup.

-How to Grow: To grow, choose a pot that is 8-10 inches deep and place the place it in a spot that receives at least 6 hours of direct sun.
+How to Grow: To grow, choose a pot that is 8-10 inches deep and place it in a spot that receives at least 6 hours of direct sun.
 See more of it here!

-Cauliflower may not sound as Italian as other edibles; this is a versatile ingredient that can be used for adding a crunchy zest to pasta, soups, and roasted side-dishes.
+Cauliflower may not sound as Italian as other edibles; this is a versatile ingredient that can be used for adding a crunchy zest to pasta, soups, and roasted side dishes.
 You can toss it with penne, cook it in fritters or add it to pizza crusts.

-How to Grow: Surprisingly growing cauliflowers in pots is fun and easy, the growing guide is here.
+How to Grow: Surprisingly, growing cauliflowers in pots is fun and easy; the growing guide is here.

 Feed your Italian spirit with Italian Spinach Recipes.
-You can sauté this leafy green with olive oil or use it steamed in a spinach strata.
+You can sauté this leafy green with olive oil or use it steamed in spinach strata.
 In addition to being a super-food packed with fiber and vitamins, spinach is also easy to grow in containers.

-How to Grow: Here’s our detailed step by step growing guide.
+How to Grow: Here’s our detailed step-by-step growing guide.